 This dish is easy to make, but it does help to have a little bit of extra info.
 Keep reading for my best tips on choosing delicious short ribs and making the most of this recipe.

-- Know Your Ribs: When you look for short ribs, keep in mind that there are two ways of cutting them.
-One is “flanken” style, where each piece is a long, rectangular strip with several short sections of rib bone along the bottom.
-The other is “English” style, short pieces with one full rib bone in each.
-Both cuts work well for this dish, as long as they’re relatively thick and chunky!
-Some flanken cuts are extra thin and are meant for grilling; those won’t work well here.
+- How To Choose Beef Short Ribs: When you look for short ribs, keep in mind that there are two ways of cutting them.
+One is the “flanken” style, where each piece is a long, rectangular strip with several short sections of rib bone along the bottom.
+The other is “English” style short pieces with one full rib bone in each.
+Both cuts work well for this dish as long as they’re relatively thick and chunky.
+Some flanken cuts are extra thin and are meant for grilling; those won’t work well in the slow cooker.

-- Know Your Marbling: The best short ribs are generously marbled, and may or may not have a thin “cap” of fat on one side.
+- Marbling: The best short ribs are generously marbled and may or may not have a thin “cap” of fat on one side.
 Do not choose short ribs that have a thick cap of fat, or excessive marbling; you want them to be nice and meaty.

 - Bacon is an Option: While some cooks disagree with adding bacon to this dish, I think that browning the ribs in bacon grease (if you have any) adds a nice touch, similar to Beef Bourguignon.

-- Homemade Rolls: A main course this saucy deserves some bread on the side, don’t you think?
+- Homemade Rolls: A main course that is this saucy deserves some bread on the side.
 I love making a batch of Orange Glazed Sweet Dinner Rolls to go with the short ribs.
 They’re indulgent and delicious!
-This No Knead Skillet Cheese Bread would also be fabulous!
+This No Knead Skillet Cheese Bread would also be fabulous, as well as these Skillet Biscuits.

-- Mashed Potatoes or Cauliflower: How about Creamy Baked Mashed Potatoes or Instant Pot Mashed Cauliflower?
+- Mashed Potatoes or Cauliflower: How about Creamy Baked Mashed Potatoes, Instant Pot Mashed Cauliflower, or Asiago Cauliflower Rice?

-- Roasted Vegetables: What dinner is complete without some lovely side veggies?
-And roasting them sheet-pan style is so convenient.
-Try my Easy Oven Roasted Vegetables, and you’ll be hooked!
+- Roasted Vegetables: What dinner is complete without some lovely veggies?
+Try my Easy Oven Roasted Vegetables or this Asparagus with Lemon Butter Sauce, and you’ll be hooked!

 How to Store and Reheat Leftovers